SYSTEMIC ANTI-CANCER THERAPY (SACT) NURSING PRACTICE: ISSUES IN CARE AND MANAGEMENT - 2024/5

 |PORTFOLIO (UKONS SACT Passport Part 2)

-- 20 minute presentation of a service development proposal with their Systemic Anti-Cancer Therapy service (100% of module marks)
+- 15 minute presentation of a reflective case study, care of patient receiving Systemic Anti-Cancer Therapy (100% module marks)

 - Submission of a practice portfolio (UKONS SACT Passport Part 2) (Pass/Fail)